 Self-Care

 I’ve been thinking about how I ‘mind’ myself.
 There are a few things that I am consistent with such as allowing sufficient time for sleep, regularly drinking water, bringing fruit and nuts for snacking (which often stops me buying crisps or chocolate).
 Walking around the block in between appointments means I regularly stand up, move and leave the office even if only for short bursts.
-I wear clothes and footwear that are comfortable rather than ever looking dressy and I listen to loud music.
+I wear clothes and footwear that are comfortable rather than ever looking dressy and I listen to loud music that I love.
 I try to only have one morning coffee and I take a long evening walk.

 But what is self-care?
 In my experience, it can include anything that benefits our wellbeing, that helps us feel good and keeps us healthy and resilient.
 Life has ups and downs and caring for ourselves in the okay times helps us to cope when not-so-okay times arrive.